'Candy Crush' maker King serves up bittersweet results, shares fall

 Total gross bookings rose just 1 percent from the fourth quarter 2013.
 And though revenue from in-game purchases was up, monthly unique payers - gamers who actually spend money in King's titles - dropped to 11.9 million from 12.2 million in the previous quarter.

-Moreover, King's net profit of $127 million (£74.88 million), was up from $53 million a year ago, but slipped 20 percent from $159 million in the previous quarter.
+Moreover, King's net profit of $127 million, was up from $53 million a year ago, but slipped 20 percent from $159 million in the previous quarter.
 On a call with analysts, executives said the company incurred expenses in marketing its new "Farm Heroes Saga" game in the first quarter.

 King's shares dropped to $16.25 in late afternoon trading.
 The stock has not approached its IPO price of $22.50 since it began trading in March.